Quantum scarring enhances non-Markovianity of subsystem dynamics: Subsystem non-Markovianity

 Some noteworthy features are revealed immediately from Fig.\ref{fig:fig2}.
 Firstly, a very regular and orderly behaviour is seen for the case of the PXPZ model compared to that of the PXP model.
 The oscillatory behaviour is more persistent in the PXPZ model, whereas in the PXP model there is a decaying envelope of the oscillations.
-Secondly, independent of $\delta$ or the subsystem size, the "deeper" minima of $T_d(\ell,t,\delta)$ are separated by a timescale of $\approx 4.76$ in the PXP model, but in the PXPZ model they are separated by intervals of $\approx 4.52 $.
+Secondly, independent of $\delta$ or the subsystem size, the "deeper" minima of $T_d(\ell,t,\delta)$ are separated by a timescale of $\approx 4.76$ in the PXP model, but in the PXPZ model they are separated by intervals of $\approx 4.52$.
 At these time intervals, the $\delta$-separated subsystem states come closest to each other, however the extent of their closeness is $\delta$-dependent (in particular, for $\delta\!=\!1$ in the PXPZ model, the trace distance nearly vanishes at these deep minima).
-This is in line with the periods of the fidelity revivals in Fig.\ref{fig:fig1}, and reveals a rather systematic behaviour of the distances between quantum states (recall that full state fidelity is a measure of distances between pure states) across the scales of the spatial extent of the quantum states.
-At first sight this might seem to be an obvious consequence of full system fidelity revivals, but this is actually quite non-trivial because such periodic timescales in the dynamics of distances between $\delta$-separated subsystem states appear also in quenched mixed-field Ising model in strongly confining regime, yet full system fidelity revivals do not occur periodically in that case \cite{Banerjee2025a}.
-We remark here that (for a fixed model) only the time periods of the minima at any $\delta$ match with each other and with that of fidelity revivals, but \textit{not} the actual instants of time $t$.
-Note also that other that the deep minima, milder minima also occur, as seen in Fig.\ref{fig:fig2}.
+This is in line with the periods of the fidelity revivals in Fig.\ref{fig:fig1}, and reveals a rather systematic behaviour of the distances between quantum states (recall that full state fidelity is a unique measure of distances between pure states) across the scales of the spatial extent (full system or small subsystems) of the quantum states.
+The inverse of the energy gap between the scars in the scarred subspace, which define the time-periods of full-system fidelity revivals, also appear to define the time-periods associated with the temporally-separated subsystem states approaching closest to each other (in terms of the trace distance measure in the Hilbert space).

+It is important to note however that (for a fixed model) only the time periods of the minima at any $\delta$ match with each other and with that of fidelity revivals, but \textit{not} the actual instants of time $t$.
+Note also that other than the deep minima, milder minima also occur, as seen in Fig.\ref{fig:fig2}.
 Thirdly, the relative behaviour of individual subsystems compared to the others is dependent on $\delta$ for both PXP and PXPZ cases.
 For instance, at $\delta\!=\!1$, the larger subsystems exhibit larger levels of non-monotonicities in $T_d(\ell,t,\delta)$, whereas the opposite happens at $\delta\!=\!2$.
-In Fig.\ref{fig:fig3}, a juxtaposed comparison of PXP versus PXPZ is shown for the smallest and the largest considered subsystems.